andrew/ultimate-awesome/README.md

 - [Awesome-of-Time-Series-Augmentation](https://github.com/zwzhang123/Awesome-of-Time-Series-Augmentation) - A curated list of time series augmentation resources.
 - [awesome-entity-framework-core](https://github.com/zzzprojects/awesome-entity-framework-core) - Awesome EF Core third party-libraries, documentation, and tutorials!.
 - [awesome-3d-point-cloud-denoising](https://github.com/agarnung/awesome-3d-point-cloud-denoising) - A curated list of awesome 3D point cloud denoising papers.
-- [Awesome-Ai-Tools](https://github.com/aliammari1/Awesome-Ai-Tools) - Curated collection of 100+ AI tools designed to enhance productivity and creativity, featuring live demos and APIs for developers.
 - [awesome-devs-on-tiktok](https://github.com/awesometechtok/awesome-devs-on-tiktok) - A community-built list of developers making content on TikTok!.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.
 - [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
 Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.